 Breastfeeding is best

-Breast milk is the best food for your baby during the first year of life.
-It helps him grow healthy and strong.
-It also can protect him from many illnesses.
+Breast milk is the best food for babies in the first year of life.
+It helps babies grow healthy and strong.

 - Breast milk has hormones and the right amount of protein, sugar, fat and most vitamins to help your baby grow and develop.

 - Breast milk has antibodies that help protect your baby from many illnesses.
 Antibodies are cells in the body that fight off infection.
 Breastfed babies have fewer health problems than babies who aren’t breastfed.
 For example, breastfed babies don’t have as many ear, lung or urinary tract infections.
 And later in life they’re less likely to be overweight or have asthma, certain cancers and diabetes (having too much sugar in the blood).